simpsonst/posthack/README.md

 At some point, I had set up one dysfunctional email account to forward to another, but the forwarding was broken such that the `Message-Id` header field was destroyed and replaced by something less than useless.
 This broke threading, as all the `In-Reply-To` and `References` fields referred to phantom ids.
-I found I could avoid this by using the option to forward as an attachment, which maintained the integrity of the message.
+I found I could avoid this by using the forward-as-attachment option, which maintained the integrity of the message.
 Of course, it then needed unpacking at the other end, for which I used the following:

 ```